TomasGomes02/SIRS/REPORT.md

 #### 2.3.3.
 Solution Design and Implementation

 (_Explain how your team redesigned and extended the solution to meet the security challenge, including key distribution and other security measures._)
+In order to implement this solution, our team started by creating a new file, AuthServer.java, to handle the authentication logic, that was once handled by the App Server.
+In the client side, this functionality remained the same, but instead sending the register and login requests directly to the Auth Server, and the client receives a token upon every authentication if it has any tokens remaining.
+Upon a report submission, the user's current token is wrapped in the protected envelope along with the reportData, userId and nonce, and it's subsequently sent to the App Server.
+While the client awaits for a response, the App Server processes the report, from which it extracts the token.
+Then, it retrieves the user's current assigned token from the database and compares it to the token sent by the user in the report.
+In case they aren't the same, this means the user's sent token is no longer valid.
+Otherwise, it proceeds to verify with the database if the user has any tokens left.
+If the user has more than 0 tokens, the report is stored in the database, and the App Server replies to the client with "OK".
+If the report submission was successful, the client can then request a new token to the Auth Server, which will send a request query to the database which includes consuming the current token and acquiring a new one, which it sends to the user, given that it has any tokens left.

 (_Identify communication entities and the messages they exchange with a UML sequence or collaboration diagram._)